clemcer/loggifly/README.md

     keywords_with_attachment: # attach a logfile to the notification
       - keyword2
       - regex: regex-pattern2
-        hide_pattern_in_title: true # Hide the regex pattern in the notification title.
+        hide_pattern_in_title: true # Exclude the regex pattern from the notification title for a cleaner look.
 Useful when using very long regex patterns.
     action_keywords: # trigger a restart/stop of the container. can not be set globally
       - restart: keyword3
       - stop: